spf13/viper/README.md

 	viper.AddSecureRemoteProvider("etcd","http://127.0.0.1:4001","/config/hugo.json","/etc/secrets/mykeyring.gpg")
 	viper.SetConfigType("json") // because there is no file extension in a stream of bytes err := viper.ReadRemoteConfig()

+### Watching Changes in Etcd - Unencrypted

+    // alternatively, you can create a new viper instance. var runtime_viper = viper.New()

+    runtime_viper.AddRemoteProvider("etcd", "http://127.0.0.1:4001", "/config/hugo.yml")
+    runtime_viper.SetConfigType("yaml") // because there is no file extension in a stream of bytes

+    // read from remote config the first time. err := runtime_viper.ReadRemoteConfig()

+    // marshal config
+    runtime_viper.Marshal(&runtime_conf)

+    // open a goroutine to wath remote changes forever go func(){
+        for {
+            time.Sleep(time.Second * 5) // delay after each request

+            // currenlty, only tested with etcd support err := runtime_viper.WatchRemoteConfig()
+            if err != nil {
+                log.Errorf("unable to read remote config: %v", err) continue
+            }

+            // marshal new config into our runtime config struct. you can also use channel
+            // to implement a signal to notify the system of the changes runtime_viper.Marshal(&runtime_conf)
+        }
+    }()

 ## Getting Values From Viper